 The Department works with other stakeholder agencies and resources to identify and support safe routes to and from school to major transportation points (e.g., Metro train and bus stops) after school dismissal.
-MPD coordinates with Metro Transit Authority Police and others to optimize safety and security in these areas.
+MPD coordinates with the Metro Transit Police Department and others to optimize safety and security in these areas.
 MPD patrol officers on foot, Segways, or bike beats are deployed to these routes to support Safe Passages.
-Depending on the specifics and logistics of the school, other resources may include school administrators, school crossing guards, the Department of Parks and Recreation's Roving Leaders, and private businesses along the route.
+Depending on the specifics and logistics of the school, other resources may include school administrators, school crossing guards, the Office of Neighborhood Safety and Engagement, the Department of Parks and Recreation's Roving Leaders, and private businesses along the route.
 These stakeholders ensure students are able to travel in these areas safely and without incident.
 Deployment and action plans to address hot issues are checked through daily conference calls between MPD, DCPS, DCPCS, Metro Transit, Roving Leaders, and contract security.
 Information is shared about incidents that may affect student safety at dismissal time, and additional resources are deployed if necessary.